dsccommunity/DscResource.Base/source/WikiSource/Getting-started.md

         return ([ResourceBase] $this).Test()
     }

+    <#
-    # Base method Get() call this method to get the current state as a Hashtable.
+        Base method Get() call this method to get the current state as a Hashtable.
+        The properties argument contains any Dsc properties defined as 'Key'.
+    #>
     [System.Collections.Hashtable] GetCurrentState([System.Collections.Hashtable] $properties)
     {
     }